Elisabete Weiderpass

 Elisabete Weiderpass-Vainio is a Brazilian cancer researcher who is Director of the International Agency for Research on Cancer, a part of the World Health Organization.
 Her research considers the epidemiology and prevention of cancer.

 Early life and education

 Weiderpass is from Santo André, São Paulo.
 In an interview with The Lancet she explained that she grew up in a working-class family, and that it was unclear whether or not she would attend university.
-Her parents encouraged her to continue her studies, and she was awarded a scholarship to study medicine at the Federal University of Pelotas in south Brazil.
+Her parents encouraged her to continue her studies, and she was approved to study medicine at the Federal University of Pelotas in south Brazil.
 During her undergraduate degree, Weiderpass became increasingly interested in epidemiology and public health.
 She remained at the Federal University of Pelotas for her graduate studies, where she completed a master's degree in epidemiology.
 Weiderpass moved to the Karolinska Institute for her doctoral studies, where she studied the aetiology of endometrial cancer.